CONTINUATION PROJECT – Hunter Valley Operations

 HVO North has approval to mine up to 22 million run of mine (ROM) tonnes per annum.
 This will not change.
 HVO South has approval to mine a maximum of 20 million ROM tonnes per annum.
 This will reduce to a maximum of 18 million ROM tonnes per annum.

 HVO’s open cut mines produce high quality thermal coal and metallurgical coal predominately using truck and shovel mining methods.
 Coal is processed at onsite coal preparations plants, and generally transported via rail to the Port of Newcastle.
+There will be no real change to the way we undertake mining aside from continual improvements to efficiency and minimising community and environmental impacts.

 To continue to operate with increased efficiency, we will need to upgrade some existing mine infrastructure areas, coal preparations plants and rail load out facilities.
 We propose to realign a section of Lemington Road along with some power and telecommunication lines.